What are the important events that happened on March 11? Here are historical events, facts, and some myths about this day.

 Louis-Hippolyte Lafontaine and Robert Baldwin become the first Prime Ministers of the Province of Canada to be democratically elected under a system of responsible government.

-The first performance of Don Carlos by Giuseppe Verdi takes place in Paris.
+The first performance of Rigoletto by Giuseppe Verdi takes place in Venice.

 1977 –